 Everything so far in this post applies equally to writing.

 Like the artist’s picture, what makes a story satisfying is the correct choice and arrangement of details.
-The writer’s task is to create a fully-rendered story compete with depth, emotion, and contrast, all framed within a relatable scene while using only a reasonable amount of words.
+The writer’s task is to create a fully rendered story that provides depth, emotion, and contrast, all framed within a relatable scene while using only a reasonable amount of words.

 Writing well is like filling in the muscles and skin over the stick figure.
 Drawing and writing employ the same principles.
 They’re just given different names: